Nuka-AI/nuka-ai.github.io/docs/posts/2026-07-28-Semantic-Kernel-disclosure.md

 ---

 ## 6. Empirical Proof: Defeating CVE-2026-25592 (The 6 Bypasses)
-To prove that the official remediation is fundamentally flawed, we tested Semantic Kernel v1.48.0 against six distinct evasion techniques.
+To prove that the official remediation is fundamentally flawed, I tested Semantic Kernel v1.48.0 against six distinct evasion techniques.
 All six methods successfully bypassed the February 6th CVE patch, achieving a 100% exploitation success rate.

 1.  **JSON Type Confusion:** Framework filters specifically look for `string` types.
 By passing the path as a JSON array (`["..", "..", "Program.cs"]`), the `arg is string` evaluation returns false, bypassing the check entirely before being concatenated at the execution sink.
 2.  **Object Reflection Obfuscation:** Passing an anonymous object (`new { p = "../../file.txt" }`) bypasses flat string filters.
 The execution sink uses reflection to extract the property, executing the payload.